Yarnworker is for weavers who love to weave on the rigid-heddle loom

 While not contractors, per se, the Yarnworker Patreon community makes the Yarnworker School possible.
 I could not have taken Yarnworker to this next level without their support, and I’m eternally grateful.

 I used to occasionally publish patterns from other rigid-heddle weaving teachers.
 When I launched Yarnworker, I thought this might be my primary activity, but oh, how, Yarnworker has morphed.
-While publishing other weaver’s work is not really what I do now, if you are a rigid-heddle weaving teacher or would like to chat about the teaching or pattern publishing environment, please feel free to contact me.
+While publishing other weaver’s work is not really what I do now, if you are a rigid-heddle weaving teacher or would like to chat about the teaching weaving or the pattern publishing environment, please feel free to contact me.
 There can never be enough patterns nor enough teachers.
+I do not want to be the teacher of all weavers, but I do want all weavers to have a teacher.